(A) Purpose

 offer.

-(f) An appointment is made with the expectation that it
+(f) An appointment is made with the expectation that it will

-university in accordance with the university bylaws and/or the faculty
+in accordance with the university bylaws and/or the faculty

 bylaws.